Student credit cards

 - Use a credit card eligibility checker to avoid applying for cards that you may be declined for.

-- Check the annual interest rate as this is how much you’ll charged in interest if you don’t pay off the balance in full each month.
+- Check the annual percentage rate (APR) as this is how much you’ll be charged in interest if you don’t pay off the balance in full each month.
 As you pay off the debt, the amount of interest you pay will also reduce.

-- Check all of the penalty charges if you go over your credit card limit or miss a payment.
+- Check all the penalty charges for going over your credit card limit or missing a payment.

 - Never spend more than you can afford to pay back.